 Anyway, the point is, where would I be today if I could have gotten in on the ground floor of the laser printing technology?
 That was another “Y” in the road.
 I can’t blame just her for pulling that stunt.
 I could have gone anyway, but I was thinking of my three kids and grandson she would have to be taking care of if she was sick.

-I never did get rich, but I will be happy ‘till the end of my time.
+I never did get rich.
 Maybe that tells me that I actually took the right turns at all of the “Y’s” and everything turned out the way it was supposed.